EverNorif/taichi_3d_ellipsoid/README.md

 > Usually a 3DGS ply contains a very large number of particles, and currently the rendering FPS and speed are still very low.

+## Visualization with taichi.js

+We use [taichi.js](https://github.com/AmesingFlank/taichi.js) to visualize the ellipsoid rendering results [here](https://evernorif.github.io/taichi_3d_ellipsoid/).
+Related code can be found in the `docs` folder.

+The basic demonstration can be found on [taichi.js_playground](https://taichi-js.com/playground/game-of-life).
+You can find the related source code in [StackBlitz](https://stackblitz.com/edit/taichi-js-game-of-life?file=index.js), which includes just one `index.html` and one `index.js`.